insertish/bluej-bug-demo/README.md

 # Bug: BlueJ lacks UTF-8 support(?) on Windows

-I was adding Unicode to my project and when running it in BlueJ I noticed the characters were mangled, in fact it was reading each
+I was adding Unicode to my project and when running it in BlueJ I noticed the characters were mangled, I believe that the issue has to do with BlueJ not using the correct encoding on Windows.

 ## Observations